alowayyedm/LilobotTraining/dktbdiagent/README.md

 ## Agent Service
 This is the main BDI application.
 It depends on the Belief Service, Desire Service and Knowledge Service to create and manage BDI agents.
+I currently use a switch statement for the intent-belief mapping but I recommend you change this (in future work) if the number of beliefs and intents increase.

 ## Report Service
 This is the class for generating a transcript of the conversation with Lilobot together with the BDI updates as feedback.
 Currently, the configuration